cdrummey216/whoami/whoami.md

 ### A Conversation with Death

 I asked, 'Why?' because I cannot know life without first understanding death.
 Asking 'Why?' is the hardest interrogative, it is a verbal inquisition into circumstance and the present.
 When the Self encounters death, death asks two questions in sequence.
 "Are you ready?" and "Are you willing?"

-* A 'yes' and a 'yes' signals the end of the identity //a master of fate, by fate mastered
+A 'yes' and a 'yes' signals the end of the identity.

-* A 'yes' and a 'no' signals the embrace of life //no fear of death and the choice to live
+A 'yes' and a 'no' signals the embrace of life.

-* A 'no' signals fear of death //"are you ready?"
+A 'no' signals the fear of death.

 **Are you ready?**